 A slew of upgradable items, both old and new, are also hidden about the levels Knuckles explores.
 The Shovel Claw from Sonic Adventure makes a return, letting Knuckles dig into the ground.
 Digging can happen while standing, while climbing, or by pressing the action button while gliding, letting Knuckles immediately dig at first contact.
 With the preceding item found in Pumpkin Hill, an item almost nearly as important (though not a necessity) is hidden in Aquatic Mine: the Air Necklace.
 The necklace lets the player relax while underwater, not having to search for air or surface, the item giving Knuckles an uninterrupted stream of air.
 The Hammer Gloves located in Death Chamber provide the extra strength necessary for Knuckles to punch through steel containers.
 This becomes helpful to collect another of Knuckles' upgrade items, the Sunglasses.
 When found in Meteor Herd, the player can either have them on or off Knuckles' eyes.
 Aside from simple aesthetics, the glasses prove to have another use: to uncover invisible objects such as springs or item boxes.
 Though unnecessary in standard play, they become helpful in some of the final missions for each level Knuckles plays through.
 Finally, the now-familiar Mystic Melody is also an item the echidna can find, hidden in Wild Canyon and useful in the "Find the Lost Chao" missions.

-While "Tails" directly enters the story by looking for Sonic the Hedgehog, Knuckles instead stumbles into the events unknowingly, getting wrapped into everything due to Rouge the Bat stealing the Master Emerald in an unseen encounter.
+While Tails directly enters the story by looking for Sonic the Hedgehog, Knuckles instead stumbles into the events unknowingly, getting wrapped into everything due to Rouge the Bat stealing the Master Emerald in an unseen encounter.
 Fighting with the bat girl, they are both taken aback as Dr. Eggman appears from out of nowhere, stealing the Master Emerald himself for no true purpose, but to simply have it in case he needs it down the line.
 Furious, Knuckles leaps into the air, smashing the emerald to pieces knowing that, because of what occurred in Sonic Adventure, he can collect the pieces and restore it once more.
 It is not until he meets Sonic and Tails by chance that he gets wrapped up in the larger story involved.
 Even after this event, though, Knuckles' goal remains largely the same in each level.
 Just as in the first game, Knuckles must climb, glide, and dig his way through each area trying to find the three pieces of the Master Emerald (or in the case of Death Chamber, the three Eggman keys to continue on with his search).
-In lieu of the hint orbs from the first game, the ability to find hints as to where the shard locations are is found inside space probes located in each level.
+In lieu of the Hint Orbs from the first game, the ability to find hints as to where the shard locations are is found inside Hint Monitors located in each level.
 Looking more like floating computer screens than anything else, walking over and pressing the action button will cause a hint to show up, slyly pointing as to where the emerald piece could be.
 The radar at the bottom of the screen also returns, but has been changed significantly.
 Instead of being able to find all three emerald shards at once, the radar only works for one at a time, meaning the player could be right on top of a piece and not even know it.
-The reason for this change has been done in terms of scoring: finding a piece quickly and without hints will add an extra 2000 points to your total, while spending longer and using the hints will cause it to move down to 1000, 800, or all the way down to 100 points.
-Finding a piece out of sequence will award the player 2000 points regardless of the status of the piece being looked for.
+The reason for this change has been done in terms of scoring: finding a piece quickly (in one minute) and without hints will add an extra 2000 points to your total, while spending longer and using the hints will cause it to move down to 1000, 800, or all the way down to 100 points.
+Another change is that the signal indicator locks into specific levels now (green, yellow, red).

-In total, Knuckles has five levels that he must explore in order to find the Master Emerald pieces and restore the item he is sworn to protect: Wild Canyon, Pumpkin Hill, Aquatic Mine, Death Chamber, and Meteor Herd.
-Only after collecting all three pieces in a given level will the game continue on, either entering a boss fight or moving on to the next level featuring a different playable character.
+In total, Knuckles has five levels that he must explore in order to find the Master Emerald pieces (or gate keys in the case of Death Chamber) and restore the item he is sworn to protect: Wild Canyon, Pumpkin Hill, Aquatic Mine, Death Chamber, and Meteor Herd.
+Only after collecting all three pieces (or keys) in a given level will the game continue on, either entering a boss fight or moving on to the next level featuring a different playable character.

 Shadow the Hedgehog